spacetelescope/jwst/README.md

     pip install jwst==1.19.1

 If no version tag is specified in the install command, `pip` will find the latest release compatible with the current environment.
-This could lead to an unintended `jwst` version if the latest release of `jwst` is not compatible with your environment's python version.
-Explicitly setting the version in the install command will provide an informative version error if one occurs.
+This can lead to an unintended `jwst` version, if the latest release of `jwst` is not compatible with your environment's python version.
+Explicitly setting the version in the install command will return an informative error if the latest release is not compatible with your environment.

 ### Installing the development version from Github